Acid–base extraction

 Acid–base extraction is a subclass of liquid–liquid extractions and involves the separation of chemical species from other acidic or basic compounds.
 It is typically performed during the work-up step following a chemical synthesis to purify crude compounds and results in the product being largely free of acidic or basic impurities.
 A separatory funnel is commonly used to perform an acid-base extraction.

 Acid-base extraction utilizes the difference in solubility of a compound in its acid or base form to induce separation.
 Typically, the desired compound is changed into its charged acid or base form, causing it to become soluble in aqueous solution and thus be extracted from the non-aqueous (organic) layer.
 Acid-base extraction is a simple alternative to more complex methods like chromatography.
-Note that it is not possible to separate chemically similar acids or bases using this simple method.
+It is not possible to separate chemically similar acids or bases using this simple method.

-Background Theory
+Background theory

 Acid-base extraction works on the fundamental principle that salts are ionic compounds with a high solubility in water, while neutral molecules typically lack solubility in water.

 Consider a mixture of acidic and basic compounds dissolved in an organic solvent.
 Adding aqueous acid will cause the acidic component to stay uncharged, while the basic component will be protonated to form a salt.
 The uncharged acid component will remain dissolved in the organic solvent, while the highly charged basic salt will migrate to the aqueous solvent.
 Since the acidic and basic components are now in two different layers, they can easily be separated.

 Alternatively, adding aqueous base will cause the acidic component to be deprotonated and form a salt, while the basic component will remain uncharged.
 In this case, the uncharged base will stay in the organic layer, while the highly charged acidic salt will migrate to the aqueous layer.

 If the organic acid component is relatively weak and has a pKa value of ~5 (such as a carboxylic acid), adding additional acid can further improve separation by lowering the pH of the solution.
 This minimizes the self ionization of the organic acid component and limits its tendency to enter the aqueous layer.
 This principle is also applicable to an organic base when it is a relatively weak base.

 Although acid-base extractions are most commonly used to separate acids from bases, they can be used to separate two acids or two bases from each other.
 However, the acids and bases must differ greatly in strength, e.g. one strong acid and one very weak acid.
 Therefore, the two acids must have a pKa (or pKb) difference that is as large as possible.
 For example, the following can be separated: